Joel Villanueva: TESDA

 As TESDA chief, he initiated the "Shoot for your Dream" series, an aspirational program which involved exhibition games featuring Philippine Basketball Association legends.
 Villanueva himself played as part of the basketball exhibition team, named "Team Trabaho".

 Under his watch, TESDA's central office, as well as 17 regional offices and 81 provincial offices, were granted ISO certifications.
 Among these certifications included the office at the Autonomous Region in Muslim Mindanao, the first TESDA office to receive such a certification in Mindanao.

 While in office as Director General of TESDA, he completed an extensive vocational course in Advanced Food and Beverage Services within the agency for training as a barista.

+In August 2016, the National Bureau of Investigation filed graft and corruption charges against Joel Villanueva, Senator Gregorio Honasan, and other lawmakers in relation to the pork barrel scam.

 Prior to launching a senatorial bid, he tendered his resignation from the post on October 9, 2015.
 His resignation became effective on October 13, 2015, and President Benigno Aquino III named TESDA deputy director general Irene Isaac as his successor.

 Senate

 Villanueva ran for senator under the Koalisyon ng Daang Matuwid in the 2016 senatorial elections.
 He was also a shared candidate in the 10-member senatorial slate of the late presidential candidate Miriam Defensor Santiago.
 He filed his certificate of candidacy at the Commission on Elections on October 16, 2015.
 He unexpectedly won the Senate race, landing in second place with 18,459,222 votes.

-Campaigning under the moniker "TESDA Man" (alternatively spelled as TESDAMAN) alluding to his previous experience as head of TESDA, Villanueva's platform is focused on employment.
+Campaigning under the moniker "TESDA Man" (alternatively spelled as Tesdaman) alluding to his previous experience as head of TESDA, Villanueva's platform is focused on employment.
 His platform is likewise abbreviated into TESDA – which stands for Trabaho, Edukasyon, Serbisyo, Dignidad and Asenso (Employment, Education, Service, Dignity and Progress).

-On November 14, 2016, Ombudsman Conchita Carpio Morales ordered Villanueva's dismissal from public service for "grave misconduct, serious dishonesty, and conduct prejudicial to the interest of the service" over alleged misuse of his Priority Development Assistance Fund during his tenure as a congressman.
-Villanueva alleged that the incriminating documents were forged.
-Senate President Aquilino Pimentel III was directed by the Ombudsman to implement the order imposed against Villanueva.